joshferrell/simple-graphql-starter/README.md

-# Simple GraphQL Project
+# Simple Steam GraphQL

-This is a simple graphql project built with express.js
+This project gets games of a steam user with an account based system.
+You can create an account and associate that account with a steam id.
+From there, you can get all games associated with the steam id, or get a steam account from its vanity url.

 Built by Josh Ferrell :)